a1bderrahmane/SEISM-SIMULATION/README.md

 - Creating interactive HTML-based visualizations for analytical purposes.
 - Employing Canva for the design of informative graphics.
 - Utilizing numerical methods to make accurate approximations.

-## Getting Started

-Follow these steps to get started with the Seismic Activity Simulation project.

 ### Prerequisites

 Before you begin, make sure you have the following software and libraries installed: